Zooper Dooper

-They are a traditional hot weather treat in Australia.

 Flavours

 Zooper Doopers come in 8 different flavours, raspberry, fairy floss, cola, blackcurrant, orange, pineapple, lime and bubblegum.
 Once frozen, the top of the plastic tube can be cut, exposing the frozen product within which can then be eaten from the tube.
-A sugar-free line was also introduced in 2019, which comes in six different flavours - cola, raspberry, blackcurrant, blue lemonade, tropical, and marshmallow.
+A sugar-free line was also introduced in 2019, which comes in six different flavours - cola, raspberry, blackcurrant, blue lemonade, pineapple, and fairy floss.

+Cosmic Lemon sherbet was an original flavour but has since been discontinued and replaced with pineapple.

 Limited edition

 In October 1996, National Foods Beverages Group introduced two new flavours, bubblegum and honeycomb, as well as a Zooper Dooper Joystick.
 The Joystick was a 150ml extended version of the original Zooper Dooper, as opposed to the original 70ml variety.

-There are also limited edition sour and magic varieties.
+There are also limited edition "sourz" and "magic" varieties.
 Zooper Dooper Sourz come in watermelon, blackcurrant, apple, lemon, raspberry, and grape flavours, while the magic variety comes in lemonade, red creamy soda, banana candy, toffee apple, grape bubblegum, orange sherbert, strawberries & cream, and jaffa.

-Store exclusive 'Your Zooper Dooper Favorites' bags were also available for a limited time in two varieties, each containing only two flavours from the standard lineup.
+Store exclusive 'Your Zooper Dooper Favourites' bags were also available for a limited time in two varieties, each containing only two flavours from the standard lineup.
 Fairy floss and blackcurrant bags were only available at Coles and lime and cola bags were only available at Woolworths.
 Limited edition single-flavour packs have also been released.